-14. Obstruction of the free flow of pedestrian or vehicular traffic on University premises or at university sponsored or supervised functions.

-15. Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on Holy Names University premises or at functions sponsored by, or participated in by, the Holy Names University or members of the academic community.
+14. Obstruction of the free flow of pedestrian or vehicular traffic on University premises or at university - 14.
+Obstruction of the free flow of pedestrian or vehicular traffic on University premises or at university sponsored or supervised functions. - 15.
+Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on Holy Names University premises or at functions sponsored by, or participated in by, the Holy Names University or members of the academic community.
 Disorderly Conduct includes but is not limited to: Any unauthorized use of electronic or other devices to make an audio or video record of any person while on Holy Names University premises without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom.

-16. Theft or other abuse of computer facilities and resources, including but not limited to:

-a. unauthorized entry into a file, to use, read, or change the contents, or for any other purpose.

-b.
-Unauthorized transfer of a file.

-c.
-Use of another individual's identification and/or password.

-d.
-Use of computing facilities and resources to interfere with the work of another student, faculty member or Holy Names University Official.
+This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom. - 16.
+Theft or other abuse of computer facilities and resources, including but not limited to: - a. unauthorized entry into a file, to use, read, or change the contents, or for any other purpose. - b.
+Unauthorized transfer of a file. - c.
+Use of another individual's identification and/or password. - d.
+Use of computing facilities and resources to interfere with the work of another student, faculty member or Holy Names University Official. - e.

-e.
 Use of computing facilities and resources to send obscene or abusive messages.